foundersandcoders/coursebook/src/course/handbook/wellbeing.md

 After each pastoral walk, your CF will note down:

 - Any concerns you've shared during the walk. that need sharing What you've shared during the walk.
-- Proposed Actions/Solutions: Any advice or steps suggested, including follow-ups.
+- Any agreed actions: Any advice or steps suggested, including follow-ups.